Zoom on the Honda EU1000i

-- As far as its dry weight is concerned, the Honda EU1000i weighs just 28.7 pounds and thus, it is one of the lighter 500 to 1500 rated wattage generators.
+- Weight-wise, the Honda EU1000i has only 28.7 lbs, which renders it one of the lighter generators which produce 500 to 1500 rated watts.
 If weight is your top priority, one of the champions in this power category is the Sportsman GEN1000i, weighing just 20.3 pounds.

-- As its lowest possible noise is rated at 42 dBA, this inverter generator qualifies as one of the most quiet of the products of similar power.
+- With a lowest possible noise of 42 dBA, this inverter generator places itself amongst the most quiet of the products delivering similar power.

 Here's a list of the most popular specific comparisons: